 In order to feed my crafting habit – and maybe buy a doughnut ‘cuz I’m way too lazy to make them – I’ve included affiliate links.
-Remember, you pay nothing more if you click on them.
+As an Amazon Associate, I could earn from qualifying purchases.

 - Epsom Salts – I always use non-scented, non-medicated.